 1. Preheat your oven to 450 degrees.
 Slice your Brussels Sprouts into thirds and cut the cherry tomatoes in half.

 2. Drizzle 3 tablespoons of olive oil on a sheet pan and add the Brussels Sprouts and cherry tomatoes to each side of the pan and toss in the olive oil.
 Make sure to separate them out, so they roast evenly.

 3. Put the sheet pan in the oven to roast for 18 minutes.

 4. While the veggies are roasting, slice your garlic and salami into strips.

-5. Remove the Brussels sprouts and tomatoes from the oven and toss.
+5. Remove the Brussels Sprouts and tomatoes from the oven and toss.
 Then, add the garlic and salami and toss again.

 6. Put the sheet pan back into the oven for 5-7 minutes or until the edges of the salami begin to brown.

 7. Remove the veggies from the oven and squeeze the lemon juice over the top and add 2 pinches of salt, pepper and 1 pinch red pepper flakes.
-Toss the Brussels sprouts mixture to combine.
+Toss the Brussels Sprout mixture to combine.

 8. Shave with fresh Parmesan cheese.

-9. Serve the Brussels sprouts with your favorite protein, like fresh salmon, or eat them all by themselves.
+9. Serve the Brussels Sprouts with your favorite protein, like fresh salmon, or eat them all by themselves.
 Enjoy!